Involvement Opportunities

 Internships & Practicums

-Student Life offers students the opportunity to work with our Alcohol and Other Drug Education and Interpersonal Violence Prevention programming areas, with planning, implementing, and evaluating programming related to substance misuse and violence prevention.
-Internships offer a broader experience, while practicums are project-specific.
+We offer students the opportunity to work with our Alcohol and Other Drug Education and Interpersonal Violence Prevention programs, gaining hands-on experience in planning, implementing, and evaluating programming.
+Internships offer a broader experience; practicums are project-specific.
 All internships are unpaid.

 Contact Student Life